-Specific Cisco Express Forwarding Accounting Information Through Interface Configuration Mode ipv6 cef accounting non-recursive {external| internal} no ipv6 cef accounting non-recursive {external| internal} at least one of the following keywords.
+Specific Cisco Express Forwarding Accounting Information Through Interface Configuration Mode ipv6 cef accounting non-recursive {external| internal} no ipv6 cef accounting non-recursive {external| internal} accounting-types The accounting-types argument must be replaced with at least one of the following keywords.
 Optionally, you can follow this keyword by any or all of the other keywords, but you can use each keyword only once. load-balance-hashEnables load balancing hash bucket counters. non-recursiveEnables accounting through nonrecursive prefixes. • per-prefix Enables express forwarding of the collection of the number of packets and bytes to a destination (or prefix). • prefix-length Enables accounting through prefix length. non-recursive Enables accounting through nonrecursive prefixes.
 This keyword is optional when used in global configuration mode after another keyword is entered.
-See the accounting-types argument. external Counts input traffic in the nonrecursive external bin. internal Counts input traffic in the nonrecursive internal bin.
+See the accounting-types argument. external Counts input traffic in the nonrecursive external bin. internal Counts input traffic in the nonrecursive internal bin. non-recursive external